cph-js284/Assignment4MySQL/README.md

 <b>For all roles (except the IT role) the rights has been granted on all machines in the company.</b>
 -----------------------------------------------------------------------------------------------------------------
 # 2 logging
-The log-file containing the users created in part 1 plus additional operations on the database is called thelogfile.log *the SQL-commands used to execute these additional operations are included in the xtraops.sql file*
+The log-file containing the users created in part 1 plus additional operations on the database is called thelogfile.log<br>
+*the SQL-commands used to execute these additional operations are included in the xtraops.sql file*

 -------------------------------------------------------------------------------------------------------------------